Land of the Long White Cloud

 Arrive into Auckland and make your own way to your hotel.
 The remainder of the day is free to explore.
 Rated as the third most liveable city in the world, Auckland is a place where vibrant city style and spectacular landscapes go hand in hand.Perhaps head to one of the city’s many restaurants, cafés or bars or relax in the sunshine.

-Head north over Auckland’s Harbour Bridge though the northern suburbs and beaches of the Hibiscus Coast to the beautiful Bay of Islands.
+This morning collect your rental vehicle from the downtown office and north over Auckland’s Harbour Bridge through the northern suburbs and beaches of the Hibiscus Coast to the beautiful Bay of Islands.
 The remainder of the afternoon is at leisure.

 Today the choice is yours to view the Bay of Islands from the water or visit Cape Reinga, New Zealand’s most northern point where the Pacific Ocean and the Tasman Sea’s crash together.
 Choose from either a Cape Reinga Day Trip with lunch, Cape Brett Hole in Rock Cruise, Dolphin Eco Encounter (includes viewing option), or the historic and more leisurely Cream Trip Cruise.